-We assume that you have started a VirtualGL/TurboVNC session on the DKRZ visualization server halo.
-Open a Terminal window (right click on the empty desktop background and \rightarrow Open Terminal) and type in avizo8 (Avizo Green Version 8).
-When you run avizo for the first time, you will have to accept the "terms of use", otherwise the Graphical User Interface (GUI) of Avizo will open directly.
+We assume that you have started a VirtualGL/TurboVNC session on one of the visualization nodes of DKRZ's high performance computing system Mistral.
+Open a Terminal window (right click on the empty desktop background and → Open Terminal), and load the latest Avizo module by typing module load avizo.
+For an overview of all modules currently loaded, type module list.
+Having loaded the module, start the most recent version of Avizo (here described: Avizo Version 9.0.1) by typing avizo in the Terminal window and pressing enter.
+If you run Avizo for the first time, you will have to accept the "terms of use", otherwise the startup screen of Avizo will open directly.
+There you can either open data, an existing project or start from scratch with a blank project.
+In order to get familiar with Avizo's GUI and to get in touch with the 3D navigation in the viewer window, we start by loading an existing example project.

-In order to get familiar with Avizo's GUI and to get in touch with the 3D navigation in the viewer window, we start by loading an existing example project:
+Before you can get started with visualizing climate data for the first time you need to enable the Climatology profile.
+To do this, select Blank Project on the startup screen.
+In the Avizo GUI, navigate to the main toolbar and open Edit → Preferences.
+In the General tab, at the top on the right, you'll find the Current profile section.
+Toggle Climatology profile and click ok.

-↓ Click on File → Open Project (or on the Open Project button in the main toolbar) and load the project called TUT_GettingStarted.hx.
+To load an existing project, click on File → Open Project and select the project called TUT_GettingStarted.hx in the tutorial folder.
 This will take a few seconds.